About the scheme

 A new 12 mile bypass to the south of Huntingdon

-A new 12.5 mile bypass will provide a two lane dual carriageway between Ellington and the A1 at Brampton and a three lane dual carriageway between Brampton and Swavesey.
+A new 12.5 mile bypass provides a two lane dual carriageway between Ellington and the A1 at Brampton and a three lane dual carriageway between Brampton and Swavesey.

-This will remove a large proportion of traffic from the existing A14 between Huntingdon and Swavesey, as well as Brampton Hut and Spittals interchange.
+This removes a large proportion of traffic from the existing A14 between Huntingdon and Swavesey, as well as Brampton Hut and Spittals interchange.

-The new bypass will include a 750m viaduct across the river Great Ouse and East Coast main line.
+The new bypass includes a 750m viaduct across the river Great Ouse and East Coast main line.

-It will include junctions with the A1 at Brampton and with the A1198 at Godmanchester.
+It includes junctions with the A1 at Brampton and with the A1198 at Godmanchester.

-Between Brampton and Brampton Hut we will construct a new road to the west of the existing A1.
-The existing A1 road here will become part of the new A14 Huntingdon Southern Bypass.
+Between Brampton and Brampton Hut we’ve constructed a new road to the west of the existing A1.
+The existing A1 road became part of the new A14 Huntingdon Southern Bypass.

-We’re also widening one and a half miles of the Cambridge Northern Bypass between Histon and Milton.
+We also widened one and a half miles of the Cambridge Northern Bypass between Histon and Milton.

-We’re improving existing junctions at Swavesey, Bar Hill and Girton to make sure they are compatible with proposed developments such as Northstowe.
-We’re also improving connections for cyclists, horseriders and pedestrians.
+We improved junctions at Swavesey, Bar Hill and Girton to make sure they are compatible with new developments such as Northstowe.
+We’ve also improved connections for cyclists, horseriders and pedestrians.